 - 3.17.1.
 Was designed to reduce exposure to investment risk in the later years of membership, aiming to help the member invest appropriately for members looking to buy an annuity. - 3.17.2.
-Invested entirely in the Scottish Widows Newton Global Balanced CS1 Fund until a member was in the five years from their retirement age. - 3.17.3.
-Gradually switched members' investments in the five years prior to retirement age, so members had a 75% allocation to L&G's Pre-Retirement Fund and a 25% allocation to the BlackRock Sterling Liquidity Fund.
+Invested entirely in the Scottish Widows Newton Global Balanced CS1 Fund until a member was five years from their retirement age. - 3.17.3.
+Gradually switched members' investments in the five years prior to retirement age, so members had a 75% allocation to L&G Future World Annuity Aware Fund (formerly known as the L&G's Pre-Retirement Fund) and a 25% allocation to the BlackRock Sterling Liquidity Fund.